istio/ztunnel/README.md

 Note that the Dockerfiles used to build these vendored `boringssl` builds may be found in the respective vendor directories, and can serve as a reference for the build environment needed to generate FIPS-compliant ztunnel builds.

+A release build with this option can be built with `TLS_MODE=boring ./scripts/release.sh`.

 ## Development

 Please refer to [this](./Development.md).